libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ***Multi-Agent Framework***: Aetherius gives you the ability to easily create subagents for whatever usecase you have.

+***Real Time Data ***: Aetherius has access to search the web in agent mode, allowing for data that isn't contained in the base model.

 ------

 ### Customize Your Experience